moby/moby/docs/sources/reference/commandline/cli.md

 The global `-D` option tells all `docker` comands to output debug information.

-When sending issue reports, please use `docker version` and `docker -D info` to ensure we know how your setup is configured.
+When sending issue reports, please use `docker -D info` to ensure we know how your setup is configured.

 ## inspect